ckeditor/ckeditor5/packages/ckeditor5-clipboard/docs/features/drag-drop.md

 # Drag and drop

-The drag and drop feature is implemented by the {@link module:clipboard/dragdrop~DragDrop} plugin which is a part of the {@link module:clipboard/clipboard~Clipboard} plugin.
+The drag and drop feature is implemented by the {@link module:clipboard/dragdrop~DragDrop} plugin which is a part of the {@link module:clipboard/clipboard~Clipboard} feature.

+{@img assets/img/drag-drop.gif Drag & drop demo.}

 ## Demo